TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 .. note::

-   This could be used in a scenario where users go through a login portal and then choose to access the TYPO3 CMS BE, for example.
+   This could be used in a scenario where users go through a login portal and then choose to access the`TYPO3 CMS`:pn: backend, for example.
 In such a case we would want the users to be automatically authenticated, but would not need to repeat the process upon each request.